 As they say on the Choose FI podcast, the FIRE is spreading.

 This was brought home to me last week at the FI London meet up.
 The turn out was amazing…with ~100 people attracted by sunshine, FI celebrity guest Brad Barrett and the allure of Responsible Drinking.

-It seems inevitable to me that Financial Independence will slowly but surely enter the mainstream of personal finance.
+It’s inevitable that Financial Independence will slowly but surely enter the mainstream of personal finance.
 That’s partly because the tools of FI are proven to work.
-And its partly because, outside the world of FI, most personal finance advice is rubbish.
+And because, outside the world of FI, most personal finance advice is rubbish.

 The traditional model of financial advice is broken because your interests are not aligned with anyone working on commission or charging you a % of your money.
 And the mainstream media is funded by advertising and no one makes money telling you to stop buying shit.
 Remember the principle of The Alignment of Interests.
 Never ask a barber if you need a haircut.